Gibson’s suspect’s charges to be decided by grand jury

 A Lorain County grand jury is expected to decide next month on charges against the main suspect in a racially-charged shoplifting incident at Gibson’s bakery.

-Jonathan Aladin’s case was dismissed Wednesday in Oberlin Municipal Court by Judge Thomas Januzzi at the request of Chief Prosecutor Frank Carlson.
-The dismissal was on the condition that the case go to a grand jury.
+Jonathan Aladin’s case was dismissed Wednesday at the request of chief prosecutor Frank Carlson.

 Carlson said the grand jury will decide whether Aladin should be charged with a second-degree felony robbery charge or attempted theft, a second-degree misdemeanor.
 The grand jury could also decide there are no grounds for charges although that is unlikely.

-Note: Correction: The case was dismissed by the state.
-The News-Tribune apologizes for an earlier error.